richplastow/tunefields/notes/01-setting-up-nx-and-next.md

 #  NX   Successfully ran target test for 3 projects (7s)
 ```

 Run end-to-end tests on both apps.
-These need to be done one at a time.
-If you
+These currently need to be done one at a time.

+TODO allow all tests for all apps to be run from one command

-encounter a Playwright error, `npm run clean` may help.
+If you encounter a Playwright error, `npm run clean` may help.

 > If your /Users/richplastow/Library/Caches/ms-playwright/ folder is missing or
 > does not have the correct binaries, for any reason, run the Playwright update